 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Few mixed drinks are as easy as the popular screwdriver.
-It is not only an essential drink that everyone should know and one of the best brunch drinks, but it also lends itself to experimentation and improvement.
+Few mixed drinks are as easy as the screwdriver.
+It's an essential drink recipe that everyone should know and one of the best brunch drinks.
+While it's incredibly simple, the screwdriver also lends itself to experimentation and improvement.

-The screwdriver is, quite simply, vodka and orange juice.
+The screwdriver is nothing more than vodka and orange juice.
 There is no mystery to it or secret ingredients to worry about.
 All you need to do is pour a shot of vodka and fill your glass with OJ.
-However, there are some little things that you can do that will improve your screwdriver or add a fun spark to an otherwise ordinary drink.
+However, you can do some little things that will improve your screwdriver or add a fun spark to an otherwise ordinary drink.

 Gather the ingredients.

 - This is not the place for your best vodka (use it if you like, though).
-It's also important to avoid being a complete cheapskate when it comes to the single liquor used in any drink.
-There are many great tasting and budget-friendly vodkas on the market today.
+It's also important to avoid being too cheap when it comes to the single liquor used in any drink.
+There are many great-tasting and budget-friendly vodkas on the market today.
 Explore these options and find the best "well" vodka for your bar to use in drinks like this.

 - If you want the best screwdriver possible, use fresh-squeezed orange juice.
-It is very easy and takes just a few minutes to get enough fresh juice for the drink.
-If you are going to use a store-bought juice, look for the cleanest, most natural juice available.
+It takes just a few minutes to get enough fresh juice for the drink.
+If you're going to use a store-bought juice, look for the most natural juice available.

 While the drink requires just two elements, there are options that can ramp up your average screwdriver.

-- Flavored vodka is the easiest way to add a little spark of flavor.
-Citrus vodkas would be an obvious option, though something with a little more contrast will add depth.
+- Flavored vodka is the easiest way to add a spark of flavor.
+Citrus vodkas are an obvious option, though something with a little more contrast will add depth.
 Try one of the berry vodkas for starters.
 Either cucumber or vanilla vodkas are amazing here as well.
-Experiment with your own infusions; rosemary-strawberry vodka is a very fun base for a screwdriver.
+Experiment with your own infusions; rosemary-strawberry vodka is a fun base for a screwdriver.

 - Orange juice has a natural acidity that can be combated with a little sweetener.
 To keep the flavor profile untouched, add simple syrup.
-If you want to bring in another flavor along with sweetness, take a hint from the tequila sunrise and add grenadine or a similar syrup like strawberry or raspberry-lavender.
+If you want to bring in another flavor along with sweetness, take a hint from the tequila sunrise and add grenadine or similar flavored syrup, such as strawberry or raspberry-lavender.
 Just a small dollop of syrup will make a world of difference.

 - Lighten up your screwdriver by topping it off with soda.
-Club soda and ginger ale are two perfect options, though you may also want to consider something a bit more fun like Dry Cucumber or Q Ginger.
-Or, take inspiration from drinks like the mimosa and add sparkling wine.
+Club soda and ginger ale are two perfect options, though you may also want to consider something a bit more fun like Dry Cucumber Soda or Q Ginger Ale.
+Or take inspiration from drinks like the mimosa and add sparkling wine.

 - Before pouring your screwdriver, muddle a few pieces of fresh fruit in your glass.
-Berries add a nice contrast and kiwi are an easy and fun addition.
-Lemon, lime, peach and almost any fruit you can find will add a nice touch to this simple drink.
+Berries add a nice contrast, and kiwifruit are an easy and fun addition.
+Lemon, lime, peach, and almost any fruit you can find will add a nice touch to this simple drink.

 How Strong Is a Screwdriver?

 The strength of your screwdriver will ultimately depend on how much orange juice you pour, but it is generally a low-proof cocktail.
-When made according to the recipe with an 80 proof vodka, it should have an alcohol content around 10 percent ABV (20 proof).
-It's like drinking a glass of wine, only fruitier.
+When made according to the recipe with 80-proof vodka, it should have an alcohol content of around 10 percent ABV (20 proof).
+It's like drinking a glass of light white wine, only fruitier.